arabellaknowles/london-mock-exchange-backend/README.md

 # London Mock Exchange API
-This is a backend API created for trading applications, managing users, portfolios and transactions.
+This is a backend API created for trading applications.
+It manages users, portfolios and transactions.
 For a compatible static frontend user interface, checkout this [London Mock Exchange repository](https://github.com/arabellaknowles/london-mock-exchange-frontend).
 Click [here](http://londonmockexchange.surge.sh/) to view the live website.

 ## Usage:
 Our API is deployed on heroku : https://london-mock-exchange.herokuapp.com/api/v1